Andres De Los Reyes, Ph.D.

 If I can find instances in which informant discrepancies hold value, and reliably distinguish these informant discrepancies from discrepancies that hold no value, then informant discrepancies become tools that I can use to better understand my patients.
 I can convert informant discrepancies from apparent weaknesses of mental health assessments into key strengths.
 In fact, a movement is underway in the health care field broadly that involves developing ways to deliver health care to meet the needs of patients who often vary widely in how they display symptoms, respond to treatment, or even in why they developed health concerns in the first place.
 In mental health care, informant discrepancies could assist in the development and implementation of techniques to care for patients displaying varying clinical concerns.
 Along these lines and with an emphasis on assessments of adolescent social anxiety and family functioning, I examine how informant discrepancies reveal meaningful information about the contexts in which patients display mental health concerns.
 By integrating traditional multi-informant clinical assessments with state-of-the art behavioral observation, performance-based, and physiological modalities for assessing patient functioning, I develop and test assessment paradigms that incorporate contextual information into personalized mental health assessments.
 My long-term goal involves examining whether these personalized methods of care improve clinical decision-making and patient outcomes.

 Second, I seek to improve how researchers incorporate physiological data (heart rate variability and EEG), laboratory observations of behavior, and informants' behavioral reports in community based assessments.
 My work in this area focuses on improving comprehensive assessments of parent-adolescent relationships, with emphases on family conflict, parental monitoring, and perceived discrepancies in views on daily life events (e.g., completing chores and homework).
 Findings from this work have appeared in Psychological Assessment, Journal of Psychopathology and Behavioral Assessment, and Journal of Abnormal Child Psychology (see ResearchGate profile page).
-In August 2014 and in collaboration with Drs.
-Christine Ohannessian and Songqi Liu, we submitted a NSF application to continue funding the work on parent-adolescent conflict.
-In January 2015 and in collaboration with Drs.
-Christine Ohannessian and Robert Laird, we submitted a NSF application to continue funding the work on parent-adolescent perceived discrepant views.
+In December 2015 and in collaboration with Drs.
+Christine Ohannessian and Songqi Liu, we received funds from the NSF to conduct our work on parent-adolescent conflict.
+I also conduct much of this work in collaboration with Drs.
+Erica Glasper and Sarah Racz through our First-Year Innovation and Research Experience (FIRE) program (see FIRE page).

 Third, I test novel paradigms for interpreting physiological data when clinically assessing adolescent social anxiety.
-In one area, my colleagues and I have used innovative methods for graphically representing physiological data, so that clinicians without a background in physiology can incorporate these methods into their clinical work.
-Initial findings of this work and review papers in this area have appeared in Journal of Clinical Child and Adolescent Psychology, Journal of Psychopathology and Behavioral Assessment, and Professional Psychology: Research and Practice (see ResearchGate profile page).
-A portion of this work appeared in a 2015 Special Issue that I prepared in collaboration with Dr. Amelia Aldao in the Journal of Clinical Child and Adolescent Psychology.
-The Special Issue consists of a collection of empirical articles broadly focused on implementing low-cost physiological measures in clinical child and adolescent assessments.
+In one area, I have used innovative methods for graphically representing physiological data, so that clinicians without a background in physiology can incorporate these methods into their clinical work.
+Initial findings of this work and review papers in this area have appeared in Psychological Assessment, Journal of Clinical Child and Adolescent Psychology, Journal of Psychopathology and Behavioral Assessment, and Professional Psychology: Research and Practice (see ResearchGate profile page).
+A portion of this work appeared in a recent Special Issue that I prepared in collaboration with Dr. Amelia Aldao in the Journal of Clinical Child and Adolescent Psychology.
+The Special Issue consisted of a collection of empirical articles broadly focused on implementing low-cost physiological measures in clinical child and adolescent assessments, and was published in March 2015 (see March 2015 Issue Page).